-China's influence activities have moved beyond their traditional United Front focus on diaspora communities to target a far broader range of sectors in Western societies, ranging from think tanks, universities, and media to state, local, and national government institutions.
-China seeks to promote views sympathetic to the Chinese Government, policies, society, and culture; suppress alternative views; and co-opt key American players to support China's foreign policy goals and economic interests.
+China's influence activities have moved beyond their traditional united front focus on diaspora communities to target a far broader range of sectors in Western societies, ranging from think tanks, universities, and media to state, local, and national government institutions.
+The PRC seeks to promote views sympathetic to the government, its policies, and Chinese society and culture; to suppress alternative views; and to co-opt key American players to support China's foreign policy goals and economic interests.